 Taking the Guesswork Out of Parcel Shipping Costs

 There are many reasons why it’s difficult to pinpoint actual small parcel shipping costs, but a small investment in time to understand these differences can result in huge savings.
-Here are some of the ways rates can be difficult to understand, so you are better prepared.
+Here are some of the ways rates are difficult to understand, so you are better prepared.

-Dimensional Rates (DIM): A few years ago, shipping carriers modified their process for calculating shipping rates to use a package’s size, rather than its weight.
+A few years ago, parcel shipping carriers modified their process for calculating shipping costs to use a package’s size, rather than its weight.
 The DIM weight applies to large, lightweight packages.
 Understanding how this new rating method may impact your shipments is hopefully something you have already done.
 But, as has already happened this year, the rules can be adjusted at any time, so staying on top of the carrier’s changes should be a priority.

 Accounting for all of these additional costs can feel like herding cats, and it results in unreliable guesswork when it comes to estimating shipping costs.
 Having an efficient shipping process and well-negotiated service agreements with carriers is the first step towards keeping these extra costs in check.
 It then it becomes a matter of staying on top of all the GRI, fee, and surcharge announcements to understand how they will affect your business.